 Philosophy Essay Contest

-The Department of Philosophy and the Le Moyne chapter of Phi Sigma Tau sponsor an annual essay contest open to all Le Moyne College students.
+The Department of Philosophy and the Le Moyne chapter of Phi Sigma Tau are sponsoring the 2015 essay contest open to all Le Moyne College students.
 Papers should be

 - typed, double-spaced, 5-7 pages long